 THE OKANAGAN’S WATER STORY…

-There is little doubt the Okanagan is on the front lines of climate change.
+There is little doubt the Okanagan is on the front lines of climate change, shifting between flooding and drought, and extreme fire seasons, within just a few short weeks of each other.

 The models have been showing us that these extreme weather events are going to become more common in our valley, and beyond.
 What some have called a “New Normal.”